SonjaJanssen/Reproducible-Research-project-1/PA1_template.md

 cat("The 5-minute interval with the maximum average steps is:", max_avg_interval$interval, "\n")

+## The 5-minute interval with the maximum average steps is: 835

 ```
 # Question 2
 ## What is the average daily activity pattern?